Isospin sum rules for the nonleptonic $B$ decays: Summary

 \section{Summary}

 Isospin symmetry is the most precise flavor symmetry.
 In this work, we derived the master formulas of isospin sum rules for the two- and three-body non-leptonic decays of $B$ mesons.
-The isospin sum rules can be used to test of isospin symmetry and provide hints the isospin partners of exotic hadrons.
-It is found the isospin breaking could reach to be at order of $10\%$ in some decay modes, which is much larger than the naive prediction.
-And the charm tetraquarks might be observed in the $ B^- \to J/\Psi \pi^-\overline K^0$, $\overline B^0 \to J/\Psi \overline K^0\phi$ and $\overline B^0\to D^0\overline D^0\overline K^0$ modes.
+Many new isospin sum rules were found by these master formulas.
+The isospin sum rules can be used to test isospin symmetry and provide hints for the isospin partners of exotic hadrons.
+The isospin breaking could reach to be at order of $10\%$ in some decay modes involving two vector mesons.
+And the charm tetraquarks might be observed in the $ B^- \to J/\Psi \pi^-\overline K^0$, $\overline B^0 \to J/\Psi \overline K^0\phi$ and $\overline B^0\to D^0\overline D^0\overline K^0$ modes according to the isospin symmetry.

 \begin{appendix}